 Site Visit Preparation & Re-accreditation Process

 Early preparation for the site visit was key to our success!
 The AAHRPP re-accreditation team encouraged the research community to start by:

 Re-familiarizing yourself with the updated HRPP Operations Manual.

-Downloading the preparation materials for your role(s) from M+Box.
+Downloading and reviewing the preparation materials and interview guidance for your role(s) from M+Box.
 See the References & Resources section below for links.

 More resources and preparation guidance will be made available on this webpage and in the M+Box folders throughout the re-accreditation process.
 Revisit this webpage frequently for updates.